 The UE shall not consider a NR neighbour cell in cell reselection, if it is indicated as not allowed in the measurement control system information of the serving cell.

-For an inter-frequency cell that has been already detected, but that has not been reselected to, the filtering shall be such that the UE shall be capable of evaluating that the inter-frequency cell has met reselection criterion defined TS 38.304 [30] within Kcarrier * Tevaluate,NR_Inter when Treselection = 0 as specified in table 4.2.2.4-1 of TS 38.133 [6] provided that the reselection criteria is met by
+For an inter-frequency cell that has been already detected, but that has not been reselected to, the filtering shall be such that the UE shall be capable of evaluating that the inter-frequency cell has met reselection criterion defined TS 38.304 [30] within

+Kcarrier * Tevaluate,NR_Inter + Kcarrier_HST * Tevaluate,NR_Inter_HST when Treselection = 0 as specified in table 6.1.1.0.2-1 and table 6.1.1.0.2-2 in TS 38.133 [6] if UE declares support of idle mode inter-frequency measurement enhancement when configured with highSpeedMeasInterFreq-r17 for FR1, otherwise see table 6.1.1.0.2-1 only, provided that the reselection criteria is met by

+6.1.1.0.2-1

-- the condition when performing equal priority reselection and the cell has at least [5]dB better ranked
+- the condition when performing equal priority reselection and

+- when rangeToBestCell is not configured:

+- the cell is at least 5dB better ranked in FR1 or 6.5dB better ranked in FR2 or.

+when rangeToBestCell is configured:

+- the cell has the highest number of beams above the threshold absThreshSS-BlocksConsolidation among all detected cells whose cell-ranking criterion R value in TS38.304 [30] is within rangeToBestCell of the cell-ranking criterion R value of the highest ranked cell.

+- if there are multiple such cells, the cell has the highest rank among them

+- the cell is at least 5dB better ranked in FR1 or 6.5dB better ranked in FR2 if the current serving cell is among them. or

-- [6]dB for SS-RSRP reselections based on absolute priorities or
+- 6dB for SS-RSRP reselections based on absolute priorities or

-- [4]dB for SS-RSRQ reselections based on absolute priorities.
+- 4dB for SS-RSRQ reselections based on absolute priorities.

 When evaluating cells for reselection, the SSB side conditions apply to both serving and inter-frequency cells.